MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. Review the *Size* for the virtual machine.
 If it appears empty, select **See all sizes**, choose the first VM size under *Most used by Azure users* and select **Select**.

+    >**Note:** If you see the message: *This image is not supported for Azure Automanage.
+To disable this feature,navigate to the Management tab.
+Otherwise, select a supported image.* Go to the Management tab and disable "Automanage".
+The creation process will succeed afterwards.

 1. Scroll down and enter a *Username* of your choosing. **Hint:** Avoid reserved words like admin or root.

 1. Enter a *Password* of your choosing. **Hint:** It might be easier to re-use your tenant password.
 It can be found in the resources tab.